knative/docs/docs/eventing/accessing-traces.md

 So we expect the event to do the  following:

 1. Go to the Broker's ingress Pod.
-1. Go to the InMemory dispatcher.
+1. Go to the `imc-dispatcher` Channel (imc stands for InMemoryChannel).
 1. Go to both Triggers.
     1. Go to the Broker's filter Pod for the Trigger `display-mutated`.
 The Trigger's filter ignores this event.
     1. Go to the Broker's filter Pod for the Trigger `mutator-t`.
 The filter does pass, so it goes to the Knative Service pointed at.